Angel-Fernandez/getting-and-cleaning-data-project/README.md

   </p>

   <p>
   In the last step we create a new dataset based on the last dataset created in the other steps.
 These new dataset contains with the average of each variable for each activity and each subject.
-Finally when it's done we save the new dataset in a file called TYDI.csv.
+Finally when it's done we save the new dataset in a file called TIDY.csv.
   </p>